-E. Limitation on credits taken simultaneously
+E. Limitation on credits taken simultaneously23

-No student shall be enrolled in coursework totaling more than 16 credits at any one time.
-The Dean or the Dean's designate may increase this limit to no more than 17 credits, subject always to the relevant ABA Standards.
-23 Courses taken during the March intersession count toward the 16-hour maximum for the Spring semester.
+No student shall be enrolled in coursework to count toward the J.D. degree totaling more than 16 credits at any one time.
+The Dean or the Dean's designate may increase this limit to no more than 17 credits, subject always to the relevant ABA Standards.24 Courses taken during the March intersession count toward the 16-hour maximum for the Spring semester.
 Courses taken during the January, May, or August intersessions do not count unless a substantial amount of the work required for the course will be completed during the subsequent regular or summer session.
-In cases where the work for an intersession course carries over into a will provide the second Standard 303(c) experience in another form.
-(Footnote revised by the faculty, May 9, 2024.)
+In cases where the work for an intersession course carries over into a subsequent school session, a portion of the total hours will be allocated to the subsequent session at the discretion of the Dean of Students only for purposes of determining whether a student's course workload is consistent with the policy of this rule.